-descent has greatly increased since the middle sixties.
-Anyway, Romans 1
+has greatly increased since the middle nineteen sixties.
+Anyway, Romans 1 has

-has been illustrated before our eyes.
-Truth without righteousness has led
+been illustrated before our eyes.
+Truth without righteousness has led to the darkening

-to the darkening of the mind.
+of the mind.
 Darkened minds have perverted truth.
-Perverted
+Perverted truth has brought

-that acknowledges no God or moral law and allows for every kind of cruelty,
+no God or moral law and allows for every kind of cruelty, wickedness, and evil.

 The Bible calls the moral decay that results from unheeded and then rejected truth "corruption."
 In the Hebrew of Deuteronomy 31 and 32 the word for "corrupt" in the phrases "ye will utterly corrupt yourselves" and "they have corrupted themselves" is a word that has the idea of decay.
 Moses was given a song to teach the Israelites that would serve as a warning against the cultural and spiritual corruption that comes when God and His Law are neglected.

 For I know that after my death ye will utterly corrupt yourselves, and turn aside from the way which I have commanded you; and evil will befall you in the latter days,' because ye will do evil in the sight of the LORD, to provoke Him to anger through the work of your hands (Deut.
 3 1:29).

 Believers in the true God must always be concerned about cultural corruption because at its root it is rejection of divine authority.
 But believers are also interested in saving souls, and so many in our times have been willing to forget about the culture in order to bring sinners to Christ.
 The idea is to leave out of the message the fact that the Holy Spirit will indeed change our cultural outlook after we accept the Gospel of Jesus Christ.
 This strategy is a great mistake and has denied many a ministry the blessing of God.